ASFOpenSARlab/opensarlab-cluster/README.md

 #### High Priority

 - *Add Authentication*
-    - The current system uses the default Jupyterhub authentication method.
-Creating a custom authenticator could make authentication more secure and make new accounts easier to create.
+    - The current system uses the default JupyterHub authentication method.
+Creating a custom authenticator could make authentication more secure and make new accounts simpler to manage.
         - The University PAM authentication and the Earthdata authentication system are both potential systems to tie into.
 - *Reduce Node Start Times*
     - Currently new Nodes take several minutes to start up.
-This is primarily due to waiting until the AWS status checks are complete to initiate an ssh connection
+This is primarily due to waiting until the AWS status checks are complete to initiate an ssh connection.
-    - We need to make sure that we will be able to connect with ssh to be able to start the Notebook server on the Node but there may be a way to wait less long
+    - We need to make sure that we will be able to connect with ssh to be able to start the Notebook server on the Node but there may be a way to wait less long.
         - We may be able to wait on the network interface being attached.
-        - Alternatively we can write our own waiter
+        - Alternatively we can write our own waiter.

 #### Medium Priority

 - *Determine Precise Networking Settings*
-    - The networking settings that I have been using will work, however, now that there is a working system to test against it would be beneficial to determine precisely which settings are required and which are not.
+    - The networking settings that I have been using will work, however, now that there is a working system to test against may be beneficial to go through them more thoroughly and eliminate any excess ones.
 - *Improve User Environment Individualization*
-    - Create a user account for the Jupyterhub user their node
+    - Create a user account for the Jupyterhub user on their node.
         - Run the jupyter-singleuser server as that user (potentially denying sudoer privledges to the user?)
     - Specify a subset of the filesystem that the notebook has access to
         - See c.Spawner.notebook_dir and c.Spawner.default_url in jupyterhub_config.py